Skip to content

 3 Killer Chess Tactics Most Players Cannot Find

-Previously we offered a few interesting tactics problems such as this, this and that.
+Previously we offered a few interesting tactics problems such as this and that.
 Today we want to present a 3 more interesting tactical motifs that most chess players cannot find.
 Take a look at these problems and challenge yourself to solve it.

 Problem 1: Vaccaroni – Mazzoki, Roma, 1891